What are the Side Effects of Ibuprofen? Your Guide

 Frequently Asked Questions

-What are the most common side effects of ibuprofen?
+What is the most common side effect of ibuprofen?

-The most common side effects of ibuprofen are gastrointestinal in nature, including indigestion, heartburn, nausea, vomiting, and abdominal pain.
-These often occur because ibuprofen can irritate the stomach lining by reducing protective prostaglandins.
+The most common side effects of ibuprofen involve the gastrointestinal system, including stomach upset, heartburn, nausea, and indigestion.
+These often occur if the medication is taken on an empty stomach.

 Can ibuprofen cause serious stomach problems?